julianlam/feps/fep/a4ed/fep-a4ed.md

 - `dateFinalized`: Date of when the proposal status was set to `FINAL` (only for proposals with status `FINAL`).
 - `trackingIssue`: Link to the tracking issue for the proposal.
 - `discussionsTo`: Link to the discussion.
+- `tags`: A list of tags, to be used for categorization.
+Tags are case-insensitive and can contain any characters.
 - `relatedFeps`: A list of related FEPs (e.g. `[FEP-a4ed, FEP-141a, FEP-686f]`).
 - `replaces`: A list of FEPs that are replaced by the proposal.
 - `replacedBy`: Identifier of a FEP that replaces the proposal.